-One of the more passionately debated Biblical subjects is that of the drinking of alcoholic beverages.
+One of the more passionately debated Biblical topics is that of the drinking of alcoholic beverages.
 Does the Bible make some allowance for such drinking or does it forbid it altogether?
 This is a question to which I’d like to devote several posts.
 For this first one, I’ll deal with what the Bible says about drinking wine.

 I should begin by pointing out that the Bible uses the word “wine” well over two hundred times, and it offers many different Old Testament Hebrew and New Testament Greek words for wine.
 The Hebrew words are: yayin, tiyrosh, raaph, chamar, mamcak, cobe, aciyc, enab, and shemer.
 The Greek words are oinos and gleukos.
 The most used Hebrew word is yayin, which is used over 130 times.
 The most used Greek word is oinos, which is used over 30 times.